Atrix256/SampleZoo/doc/randomized.md

-# Randomized vs Deterministic Sequeneces
+# Randomized vs Deterministic Sequences

 Randomized sequences are sequences that use random numbers as part of generating sample points.